 International Medical Partnership Brings Advanced Testing to Tanzania

 Vanderbilt University Medical Center (VUMC) recently hosted a distinguished international visitor as part of an initiative to enhance colorectal care in East Africa.
-Dr. Ayesiga Herman, a colorectal surgeon at Kilimanjaro Christian Medical Centre (KCMC) in Moshi, Tanzania, spent February and March at VUMC on a National Cancer Institute (NCI) grant.
+Dr. Ayesiga Herman, a colorectal surgeon at Kilimanjaro Christian Medical Centre (KCMC) in Moshi, Tanzania, spent February and March at VUMC on a National Cancer Institute (NCI) supplement to an existing GI SPORE grant led by Dr. Robert Coffey.

 The primary objective of Dr. Herman's visit was to bring molecular testing capabilities to KCMC, a significant step forward in improving treatment in Tanzania.
 This collaboration highlights the growing importance of international partnerships in advancing medical care in developing nations.